Before & After School

 Student Clubs

 Student clubs are programs in which participants have an opportunity to represent AOS at an event or competition.
 These student clubs are offered to our families free of charge, we only ask that you make a full-year commitment to these programs.
-These include Chorus for 3rd-8th grade and Quiz Bowl for 5th-8th grade.
+These include Chorus for 3rd-8th grade, Quiz Bowl for 6th-8th grade, and Art Portfolio for 7th-8th grades.

 Payment

-Payment for all Extended Day programs, except for private music lessons, is billed through the Extended Day registration website.
+Payment for all Extended Day programs is billed through the Extended Day registration website.
 Payment plans are available, and payment may be made by credit card or eCheck.

 Schedule Changes & Cancellations

 The Extended Day Office offers a cancellation period following the registration for each semester.
-The fall semester provides a short time period that cancellations can be made without a penalty, then beginning July 1, all cancellations are subject to a $50 cancellation fee per activity.
-For EDC, the cancellation fee also begins July 1 and is charged per “batch” of changes per child.
-Batch changes are multiple changes made to your child’s EDC schedule at one time.
+The fall semester provides a short time period that cancellations can be made without a penalty, then beginning July 2, all cancellations are subject to a $50 cancelation fee per activity.
+For EDC, the cancellation fee also begins July 2 and is charged per “batch” of changes per child.
+Batch changes are multiple changes made to your child’s EDC before-care and after-care schedule at one time.
 Once the cancellation window closes, all charges are non-refundable and non-transferable.
-Provided below are the deadlines for each semester’s cancellation period.
+Provided below are the registration deadlines and cancellation period for Spring 2025.
 If you wish to change your schedule, please contact the Extended Day Office at extendedday@aoshouston.org or 713-470-5600.

-- July 1 - fall cancellation period with no cancellation fee ends
+July 1- Fall semester cancellation period with no cancellation fee ends

-- July 2 - fall cancellation period with cancellation fee begins
+July 2 -Fall semester cancellation period with cancellation fee begins

 Registration

-Extended Day programs in 2023-2024 will return to the semester-based schedule (fall & spring) based on our Extended Day Parent Feedback survey.
-Registration for all Extended Day programs occurs online and happens on a first come, first served basis.
+Extended Day programs are on a semester-based schedule (fall & spring).
+Registration for all Extended Day programs occurs online and happens on a first-come, first-served basis.
 Many after school activities fill quickly.
 EDC will always be available to our families during the registration period as we can adjust the program based on the needs of our families.
 Availability in EDC may be limited after the registration deadline.

-All Extended Day Activities and Students Clubs begin Sept.
-5.
+All fall Extended Day Activities, Lessons, and Student Clubs begin on Tuesday, September 2.

 - Fall EDC Options and Pricing